chinamike65/hugo-tuolesi/content/book2/book2en.md

 Master Tsongkhapa's prayer also has a weeding method, which is the method of getting rid of weeds.

 In the past, a master went to beg for alms.
 Many people closed their homes and were busy working in the fields.
 An old man named Cai Rangji was also busy pulling weeds in the fields.
-The master made alms with this old man.
+The master begged for alms from this old man.

 The old man said: I can give you something to eat, but I don't have time to get it.

 The master said: You go get something, I will pull the weeds.

-The weeds were removed from the field by weeding.
+The weeds were removed from the field.

 And no weeds will grow for 100 years after weeding.

-Master Tsongkhapa's prayer also includes one hundred and eight kinds of methods of eliminating diseases, especially the methods of eliminating dragon diseases, as well as methods of eliminating evil spirits, methods of attracting wealth, and methods of longevity.
+Master Tsongkhapa's prayer also includes one hundred and eight kinds of methods of eliminating diseases, especially the methods of eliminating dragon diseases, as well as methods of eliminating evil spirits, methods for attracting wealth, and methods of longevity.

 Therefore, there are three thick books explaining these five rituals and these methods.

-Last summer, I passed on these methods to the lamas of Tuola Monastery for four months in total.
+Last summer, I passed on these methods to the lamas of Tuole Monastery for four months in total.

-Master Xiu Tsongkhapa prays to the grammar door, and exorcising demons is the most extraordinary.
+Master Tsongkhapa prays to the grammar door, and exorcising demons is the most extraordinary.

-Tell you a story.
+Let me tell you a story.

-Master Tsongkhapa's esoteric disciple is called Xirao Sangge, and Xirao Sangge has a disciple called Huadan Sangwu.
+Master Tsongkhapa's tantra disciple is called Xirao Sangge, and Xirao Sangge has a disciple called Huadan Sangwu.

 Huadan Sangwu practiced in seclusion in one place, mainly cultivating the prayers of Master Tsongkhapa, and after a period of practice, he achieved it.

 When he visualizes the Great Weed, others can really see that he has become the Great Weed.

-He visualizes Vajra Hand, and others appear to him to be Vajra Hand.
+He visualizes Vajrapani, and others appear to him to be Vajrapani.

 He visualizes anything that can manifest.